KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 cp __master.cpp "${name}.cpp"
 ```

 It would prompt the user to enter the problem name on a new line prefixed by a `bash**>` followed by whatever name you want to give the file, in my case it was mostly the name of the problem without the whitespace and special characters.
-This then copied all the contents from the `bash**__master.cpp` file and created a new file `bash**input_name.cpp`.
+This then copies all the content from the `bash**__master.cpp` file and creates a new file `bash**input_name.cpp`.

 In my `bash**bash.bashrc` file this script was aliased as: